-The Principal Investigator (the project director) has primary responsibility for budget planning in consultation with the Department Chair or director of the research unit.
-Budgets for all sponsored proposals are subject to review by the Office of Research and Sponsored Projects.
-ORSP staff members are available to assist the Principal Investigator in the preparation of the budget.
+The Principal Investigator has primary responsibility for budget planning, in consultation with the department chair or director of the research unit.
+Budgets for all sponsored proposals are subject to review by ORSP.

 Sponsors often prescribe the budget format that must accompany the proposal, including the specific cost categories that should be identified.
 The format shown on the sample budget page may be used, however, if one is not specified by the sponsor.
 Be sure to check with your department, unit, school or college administrator to determine the best practice.

 The budget should be subdivided into periods of 12-month duration (unless partial year funding is anticipated).
 A "starting date" should be specified, since it is essential to ensure accurate budget calculations.
 If cost-sharing is included, each budget period should include columns for both "Sponsor" and "University" costs.
 A budget summary should be included for proposals with multi-year funding.
 All budget entries should be rounded to the nearest whole dollar.